mobizt/ESP32-Mail-Client/README.md

 Able to send Email with large file attachment.

-Able to receive Email and download message and attachments to SD card.
+Able to receive Emails, download and save messages and attachments to SD card.

-Support large file attachment send/receive.
+Support large file attachment to send Email or download from received Email.

-Able to fetch or search Email in receiving Email.
+Able to search Email using IMAP command as in RFC 3501 (depending on IMAP server implementation).
+Fetch is stricted to accept only message UID.

 ## Known Issues